-The plan of the article is the following: in section II we present the calculations for the equilibration time and the momentum broadening for the Brownian motion with memory in the nonrelativistic limit; in section III we discuss the numerical implementation of the Langevin equation with an integral kernel, while in section IV we present our results.
-Finally, in section V we draw our conclusions.
+The plan of the article is the following: In Sec.
+II, we present the calculations for the equilibration time and the momentum broadening for the Brownian motion with memory in the nonrelativistic limit; in Sec.
+III, we discuss the numerical implementation of the Langevin equation with an integral kernel, while in Sec.
+IV, we present our results.
+Finally, in Sec.
+V, we draw our conclusions.